jagbandhumahnata/IPL-DASHBOARD/README.md

     This project presents an interactive IPL analytics dashboard covering seasons from 2008 to 2025.
     The dashboard is designed to provide insightful, data-driven views of team performance, player achievements, and historical trends in the Indian Premier            League (IPL).

           The primary purpose of this project is to:
-    i) Analyze season-wise and all-time IPL performance. ii)Showcase key cricketing insights in a visually engaging way iii) Demonstrate data modeling, DAX, and dashboard design skills using Power BI
+            Analyze season-wise and all-time IPL performance.
+            Showcase key cricketing insights in a visually engaging way Demonstrate data modeling, DAX, and dashboard design skills using Power BI

 # 2) Tech Stack